Nullification crisis: South Carolina background (1819–1828)

 South Carolina had been adversely affected by the national economic decline of the 1820s.
 During this decade, the population decreased by 56,000 whites and 30,000 slaves, out of a total free and slave population of 580,000.
 The whites left for better places; they took slaves with them or sold them to traders moving slaves to the Deep South for sale.

 Historian Richard E. Ellis describes the situation:

 State leaders, led by states' rights advocates such as William Smith and Thomas Cooper, blamed most of the state's economic problems on the Tariff of 1816 and national internal improvement projects.
 Soil erosion and competition from the New Southwest were also very significant reasons for the state's declining fortunes.
 George McDuffie was a particularly effective speaker for the anti-tariff forces, and he popularized the Forty Bale theory.
 McDuffie argued that the 40% tariff on cotton finished goods meant that "the manufacturer actually invades your barns, and plunders you of 40 out of every 100 bales that you produce."
 Mathematically incorrect, this argument still struck a nerve with his constituency.
 Nationalists such as Calhoun were forced by the increasing power of such leaders to retreat from their previous positions and adopt, in the words of Ellis, "an even more extreme version of the states' rights doctrine" in order to maintain political significance within South Carolina.

 South Carolina's first effort at nullification occurred in 1822.
-Its planters believed that free black sailors had assisted Denmark Vesey in his planned slave rebellion.
-South Carolina passed the Negro Seamen Act, which required all black foreign seamen to be imprisoned while their ships were docked in Charleston.
-The United Kingdom strongly objected, especially as it was recruiting more Africans as sailors.
-Worse, if the captains did not pay the fees to cover the cost of jailing, South Carolina would sell the sailors into slavery.
+Its planter class believed that free black sailors had assisted Denmark Vesey in his planned slave rebellion.
+South Carolina passed the Negro Seaman Act, which required all black foreign seamen to be imprisoned while their ships were docked in Charleston.
+If the captains did not pay the fees to cover the cost of jailing, South Carolina would sell the sailors into slavery.
 Other Southern states also passed laws against free black sailors.

+In August 1823, Charleston sheriff Francis G. Deliesseline boarded the British merchantman Homer and arrested Henry Elkison, a Jamaican sailor, under the Negro Seaman Act.
+Elkison, who was incarcerated in a Charleston jail for a period of time, sued South Carolina in the Supreme Court, arguing the act violated prior Anglo-American treaties.
 Supreme Court Justice William Johnson, in his capacity as a circuit judge, declared the South Carolina law as unconstitutional since it violated the United States' treaties with the United Kingdom.
 The South Carolina Senate announced that the judge's ruling was invalid and that the act would be enforced.
 The federal government did not attempt to carry out Johnson's decision.